scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 We designed our back to top component so that:

 * it appears when the user scrolls past the fold on desktop and when the user begins to scroll on mobile
-* it overlays on the lower right side of the screen until the user hits the bottom of the page, where it is then positioned between the content and the footer
+* it is fixed in the lower-right of the browser window
 * the link text back to top says what the component does in plain English
 * the background of the link is semi-transparent, so that it does not completely cover content beneath
 * the link is small so it does not cover important content on the page but large enough that the touch area can be easily tapped on mobile